PPL-IIITA/ppl-assignment-kunalgupta41/README.md

 Submitted by-Kunal Gupta,IIT2015007,Section-A,Btech IT sem IV ppl-assignment-kunalgupta41 created by GitHub Classroom

-The repository contains two folders ppl_q1 and ppl_q2 each of which contains the Source Codes, Class Diagram and the Documentations.
+The repository contains nine folders ppl_q1 to ppl_q8 and a documentation folder which contains documentation for ppl_q3-ppl_q8.Documentations of ppl_q1 and ppl_q2 are in their respective folders.
+Each of the folders except "Documentation: contains the Source Codes, Class Diagram and the output files.
 The codes are written in cpp.

 # GETTING STARTED